datatogether/website/content/posts/09_data_monopolies.md

 *Data Together is a community of people imagining a better future for data.
 We engage in a monthly [Reading Group](https://github.com/datatogether/reading_datatogether) on themes relevant to information and ethics.
 Participants’ backgrounds range decentralized web protocols, data archiving, ethical frameworks, and citizen science.*

-_=*This reading group is something your own collective can do too!
+*This reading group is something your own collective can do too!
 We encourage you to draw on [our notes for this month's topic](https://github.com/datatogether/reading_datatogether/blob/main/notes/semester_03_2020/3-data-monopolies-2020-05-12.md).
 Our notes list readings, call out themes, and suggest discussion questions.*

 *This blog post is derived from our conversation, but is not a replica of it; we rearrange and paraphrase throughout.
 You can view the recorded call [here](https://youtu.be/9RovyYAuPds).*